As federal investigators probe Jeffrey Epstein’s death, Trump amplifies conspiracy theory

 The unsubstantiated theory points to allegations that Jeffrey Epstein “had information on the Clintons” and as a result, “is now dead.”
 Conservative comedian Terrence Williams tweeted a video suggesting Bill and Hillary Clinton are responsible for Epstein’s death and imploring viewers to retweet if they’re “not surprised” by Epstein’s suicide.
 Trump retweeted the video.

 Bill Clinton’s press secretary Angel Ureña tweeted in response that the theory was “ridiculous” and that Trump knows that it’s false.
-White House officials could not be immediately reached for comment.
+On Tuesday, Trump said he had “no idea” if Bill Clinton had anything to do with Epstein’s death, the Associated Press reported.

 Epstein, 66, was found hanging in his cell at 6:30 a.m., when paramedics tried to revive him, federal sources say.
 He was previously found injured with marks on his neck that appeared to be self-inflicted but was not on suicide watch when he was found Saturday.
 The Department of Justice and Federal Bureau of Investigation are currently probing the circumstances of his death, Attorney General William Barr announced.